maliMirkec/personal-website/site/articles/custom-wordpress-theme-development-with-spro.md

 I am going to use a default WordPress installation as my starting point.
 I am using [Local by FlyWheel] as my WordPress development tool.

-{% cldnry "local_hu1z2y" "Screenshot of Local by FlyWheel tool."
+{% cldnryimg "local_hu1z2y" "Screenshot of Local by FlyWheel tool."
 759 414 %}

 The aim is to add Gulp tasks to TwentyNineteen default theme for Sass, JavaScript, BrowserSync, and Critical CSS.